bayleedev/electron-notifications/readme.md

 * `vertical`: Boolean (default: false) that specifies that the buttons should be stacked vertically.
 * `duration`: Integer duration in milliseconds (default: 4000) to show the notification.
 0 to make it stay til clicked.
 Be carefull with this option.
 If you don't set a button the notification will stay forever.
 * `flat`: Boolean (default: false) that specifies to use a flat button style notification.
-* `backgroundColor`: Overrides the default background color of notification
+* `backgroundColor`: Overrides the default background color of notification.
-* `buttonsColor`: Overrides the default color of buttons
+* `buttonsColor`: Overrides the default color of buttons.
-* `devTools`: Opens the dev tools in all notifications
+* `devTools`: Opens the dev tools in all notifications.
+* `textFontSize`: The size in `px` to use in the text.

 ## Events